BackupTheBerlios/dzchart-svn/3rd/jcl/2.000/trunk/docs/Readme.txt

 --------------------------------------------------------------------------------

 About this release
-JCL release 1.99 provide an updated support for all targets (including CodeGear Delphi 2007 for Win32).
+JCL release 2.0 provides basic support for RAD Studio 2010 (including Delphi 2010 and C++Builder 2010) an updated support for all targets.

 As always, multiple bugs have been fixed; for detailed change logs, use the facilities of our Subversion repository at Sourceforge.net